 When BYOD enrollment is blocked in the tenant, corporate Identifier allows the admin to enroll some specific personal devices in Microsoft Intune.
 Let me give you an example,

-Assume you are blocking personal enrollment for all operating system from the Platform restriction policy.
-However, there are some users you want to allow A specific personal device to enroll in intune.
+Assume you are blocking personal enrollment for all operating systems from the Platform restriction policy.
+However, there are some users you want to allow A specific personal device to enroll in Intune.
 Using Corporate Identifier you can whitelist a specific device and that device can enroll as a personal device either android or ios in Intune.
-At the same time, all other users/devices will be blocked from enrolling their personal device in Intune.
+At the same time, all other users/devices will be blocked from enrolling their personal devices in Intune.

 Prior to adding the serial or IMEI number, you must look at which operating system support which identifier.